 Most groomers learn their trade through training and an apprenticeship with an experienced pet groomer.
-At the time of this writing there are no federal regulations for dog grooming businesses, but your state and city may have some.
+At the time of this writing, there are no federal regulations for dog grooming businesses, but your state and city may have some.
 There are also state-licensed pet grooming schools located around the country.
 To see if there is one in your area you will need to contact your State Labor Office.

 The National Dog Groomers Association of America offers certification for aspiring dog groomers to earn their Master Groomer status.
 In order to achieve this, potential groomers must pass two exams and demonstrate their skills in practice.
 Earning this certification would definitely give your dog grooming business a leg up on the competition.

-Location based grooming services vs. Mobile dog grooming
+Location-based grooming services vs. Mobile dog grooming

 There is a lot more that goes into dog grooming than just picking up a pair of scissors or dog clippers and starting to trim your pooch's hair.
 It's a craft that deserves respect and many hours of hard work to achieve near-perfection.

 Aside from that, you also have to decide if you will do the business from home, be a mobile groomer, or rent or purchase a shop somewhere.
-The biggest difference between the three options are the costs associated with operating them, which is especially relevant when you’re starting out.
+The biggest difference between the three options is the costs associated with operating them, which is especially relevant when you're starting out.

-If you decide to run a business out of your home, you won’t have to spend any money up front on the cost of the building.
+If you decide to run a business out of your home, you won't have to spend any money upfront on the cost of the building.
 However, there may be higher costs in renovating part of your home and turning it into a dog grooming salon.